-We have a dataset where Name of Employee and their Employee ID as Number are given.
-We have to store the ID as a text in the next column.
+We have a dataset where the Name of Employee and their Employee ID as Text are given.
+We have to store the ID as Number.

-We have a litmus test for checking the cell whether it stores a number as text or not.
+We have a litmus test for checking whether the cell stores a number as text or not.
 And it is keeping the leading zeros before a number.
 Leading zeros are only visible when the cell treats these as texts.

-Using Text Format is a simple way to store a number as a text.
+Changing the Cell Format is a simple way to store a number as text.

 Excel will treat your input number as text.

 - First, select the cell range that you want to change e.g. C5:C11

 - Click on the drop-down list of Number Format command from the Home tab

 - As soon as you pick the Number option from the dropdown list, your cell will change the format stored as Text to Number.

 Read More: How to Custom Number Format in Excel with Multiple Conditions